-- Remove the artichokes from the pot to a board and let cool.
+- Transfer the artichokes from the pot to a board and let cool.
 Once cooled, roughly chop the artichoke hearts into bite sized pieces.

 - Sprinkle the flour into the pot and stir to coat the vegetables.
 Deglaze the pot with the white wine and let reduce until almost evaporated.
 Slowly pour in the chicken broth, whisking as you pour to prevent lumps.

 - Stir in the fresh thyme and bay leaves and bring the soup to a simmer.
 Simmer the soup, uncovered for 20-25 minutes until thickened.
 Stir occasionally while the soup is simmering.